 - Banana enchi ball python.
 Banana enchis have a clean pattern.
 They’re the same color as regular bananas, perhaps a little brighter.

 - Banana pastel ball python.
-Mixing banana and pastel produces a more flat-colored snake, with less purple coloration.
+Mixing banana and pastel produces a more flat-colored snake, with a less purple coloration.

 Are Banana Ball Pythons a Good Beginner Snake?